-CEEDINGS OF THE(Number of Meeting) TING OF(Name of the Meeting) HELD ON (day), (date) 20 FROM TO A.M/ P. M. AT (address).
-The foll lowing were pre sent: 1.
-Mr. W (in the Chair) 2.
-Mr. B (Director and Member) 3.
-3. Mr. C (Director) 4.
-4. Mr. D (Director and Member) 5.
-Mr. E. (Director and Chairman of Audit Committee) 6.
-Mr. F (Company Secretary) 7.
-(Members present in person) [state number] 8. representingshares (Members present by Proxy) [state number] Partner of M/s Iny, was present , Chartered Accountants, Auditors of the Mr. H, F also pre any Secretary, Secretarial Auditor of the Company, was CHAIRMAN In accordance with Article of the Articles of Association, Mr. W, Chairman of the Board of Directors, took the Chair. {OR Mr. B was elected Chairman of the Meeting, in terms of Article of the Articles of Association of the Company}.
+MINUTES OF THE PROCEEDINGS OF THE (Number of Meeting) ANNUAL GENERAL MEETIN IG OF (Name of t the Company) HELD ON (day), (date) 20 AT AM/ PM AT (address).

+The following were present:

+- 1. Mr. W (in the Chair)

+- 2. Mr. B (Director and Member)

+- 3. Mr. C (Director)

+- 4. Mr. D (Director and Member)

+- 5. Mr. E. (Director and Chairman of Audit Committee)

+- 6. Mr. F (Company Secretary)

+- 7. (Members present in person) [state number]

+- 8. representing shares (Members present by Proxy) [state number]

+Mr. G, Proprietor/Partner/Authorised Representative of M/s Chartered Accountants, Auditors of the company, was present.

+Mr. H, Proprietor/Partner/Authorised Representative of M/s., Practising Company Secretary, Secretarial Auditor of the company, was also present.

+In accordance with Article of the Articles of Association, Mr. W, Chairman of the Board of Directors, took the Chair.

+{OR

+Mr. B was elected Chairman of the Meeting, in terms of Article of the Articles of Association of the company}.

 The Chairman welcomed the Members and introduced the Directors seated on the dais.

-The Chairman stated that Mr and MrDirectors, could not attend the Meeting due to (explain the reason for absence).
+The Chairman stated that Mr..... and Mr.....Directors, could not attend the Meeting due to...... (explain the reason for absence).